axonivy-market/docusign-connector/docusign-connector-product/README.md

 5. Obtain consent endpoint:

-   You can redirect a user’s browser window to the GET `/oauth/auth` endpoint to obtain consent.
-This is the first step in several authentication scenarios.
-It has different functions when supplied with different parameters.
+   You can redirect the user's browser to the GET `/oauth/auth` endpoint to initiate the consent process.
+This is the first step in several authentication flows.
+The endpoint behaves differently depending on the parameters provided

-   When you navigate to it in a browser, you can use this endpoint to:
+   When accessed in a browser, this endpoint allows you to:

     *    Obtain individual or admin consent in any of the authentication scenarios.
     *    Obtain an authorization code for the Authorization Code Grant.
     *    Obtain an access token directly, using the Implicit Grant.

-   The syntax and parameters used for calling this endpoint in your browser are shown below:
+   The syntax and parameters for calling this endpoint in a browser are shown below:
    ```
    https://account-d.docusign.com/oauth/auth?
         response_type=CODE_OR_TOKEN